Skip to content

 Our Scoring

-The Creator score of 30 is slightly higher because a creator who designed the universe but does not intervene would produce subtler evidence.
-The Fine-Tuning Argument and cosmological arguments offer the kind of evidence a non-intervening designer might leave behind - not dramatic miracles, but structural features of reality.
+The Creator score of 30 is slightly higher because a creator who designed the universe but does not intervene would leave subtler evidence.
+The Fine-Tuning Argument and cosmological arguments offer the kind of evidence a non-intervening designer might leave - not dramatic miracles, but structural features of reality.
 The evidential burden for a deistic creator is lower than for a personal God, and the existing evidence, while contested, is more relevant.